Why don’t people consider cleaning their insides? We clean the outside don’t we?

 Who is Jesus Christ?

 Jesus’s resurrection is proof that Christ is who he said he was… the Son of God.
-Who else could do this dying and rising again thing?
-John 2:19 says, “Destroy this temple, and I will raise it again in three days.”
-The resurrection tells us that we too, if we believe, have the hope that we will rise again after our death and be with him.
+Who else could die and rise again for us?
+In John 2:19 Jesus says, “Destroy this temple, and in three days I will raise it up.”
+Jesus was speaking of his death and resurrection three days later.
+The resurrection tells us that we too, can have that hope that we will rise again after our death and be with him if we are born again/saved believers.
+In John 3:3 Jesus states, “Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.”
 Our souls are immortal, our bodies are not.
 1 Cor.
-15:22 says, “For as in Adam all die, so in Christ all will be made alive.”
+15:22 says, ‘For as in Adam all die, so in Christ all will be made alive.’
 1 Cor.
-15:44 states, “…it is shown a natural body, it is raised a spiritual body.”
+15:44 in part states, ‘…it is sown a natural body; it is raised a spiritual body.
+There is a natural body, and there is a spiritual body.’
 The Apostles being eyewitnesses, hid after Christ’s death, fearing for their lives.
 But after Jesus’s resurrection, he appears to them, and they boldly start proclaiming God’s Word.
-Luke 24:39 states, “Look at my hands and feet.
-It is I myself!
-Touch me and see; a ghost does not have flesh and bones, as you see I have.”
-After Christ’s resurrection and his appearance to Paul on the road to Damascus, Paul does a total 180 degree turn around.
-Instead of killing Christians as he had been doing, he starts defending the very Gospel of Jesus Christ.
-More eyewitnesses are confirmed in 1 Cor.
-15:6, “After that, he appeared to more than five hundred of the brothers at the same time…”
+In Luke 24:39 Jesus states, “Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have.”
+After Christ’s resurrection and his appearance to Paul on the road to Damascus, Paul has a conversion experience and does a total 180 degree turn around.
+Instead of killing Christians as he had been doing (he was then called Saul of Tarsus before Jesus got ahold of him and Jesus renames him Paul), he starts defending the very Gospel of Jesus Christ.
+The bible tells us of Jesus’s resurrection and his appearance to many after he is resurrected.
+He shows himself to Mary Magdalene, various other women, Peter, the Apostles (once without Thomas and later to them all), to over five hundred believers at once, James, and Paul (Saul of Tarsus).

 Whether you are a Jew or a Gentile, Jesus is coming back one day!